 Once you have begun collecting addresses, the next step is following up by email.

 Segmentation and timing are two critical factors in email marketing.
 Klaviyo’s email marketing platform makes it easy to segment your list and create a variety of email sequences.
 Some of the sequences include:

 - Post-Purchase Upsells

 - Holiday and Special Promos

-Klaviyo has a unique feature called predictive analytics.
-It predicts when a customer will make the next purchase and how much they will spend.
+Klaviyo also has a unique feature called predictive analytics.
+They predict when a customer will make the next purchase and how much they will spend.
 It’s amazingly accurate, and one of the many triggers email marketers can use to send relevant messages at the right time.